pubkey/rxdb/orga/before-next-major.md

 }
 ```

-The best approach will be to create a separate module `jsonschema-key-compression` which works without rxdb.
+The best approach will be to use [jsonschema-key-compression](https://github.com/pubkey/jsonschema-key-compression) instead of the own key-compression
-This can then be better optimised for speed and size and also is easier to unit-test.

 ### RxDocument().toJSON() should not return rev by default